 Can you explain your relationship with Montane?

-I’m heading back to the US in a few weeks to climb in the Sierras then back on Sept with the film maker Jen Randall (who made project Mina) to make a film about soloing called ‘Journey through the Brian’.
-After that I’m on tour again with a show called ‘Cold Mountains’ which looks at my relationship with the cold, featuring my trip to Antartica in 2014 and comparing it to my first few trips to the alps in the 90’s.
-After Xmas I’m hoping to try the Harlin again - only with a partner this time.
-In between I’ve got to write a new book!
+I’m heading back to the US in a few weeks to climb in the Sierras then back in Sept with the filmmaker Jen Randall (who made project Mina) to make a film about soloing called ‘Journey through the Brian’.
+After that I’m on tour again with a show called ‘Cold Mountains’ which looks at my relationship with the cold, featuring my trip to Antarctica in 2014 and comparing it to my first few trips to the alps in the ’90s.
+After Xmas, I’m hoping to try the Harlin again - only with a partner this time.
+In between, I’ve got to write a new book!